BTSE Exchange Review

-And here are the available trading fee discounts for contacts trading (as of 26 February 2021):
+And here are the available trading fee discounts for contracts trading (as of 30 September 2021):

 BTSE Exchange Withdrawal fees

 BTSE Exchange charges a withdrawal fee of 0.0005 BTC per BTC-withdrawal.
 This fee is just below the industry average.
-The current global industry average is slightly above 0.0006 BTC per BTC-withdrawal so a competitive offering by BTSE Exchange in this respect.
+The current global industry average is slightly above 0.0006 BTC per BTC-withdrawal so a fairly decent offering by BTSE Exchange in this respect.

 Deposit Methods and US-investors

-In addition to depositing cryptocurrency to the platform, BTSE Exchange also lets you deposit fiat currency.
-However, only through wire transfer (not credit or debit card).
-Seeing as fiat currency deposits are possible at this trading platform, this platform qualifies as an “entry-level exchange”, making it an exchange where new crypto investors can start their journey into the exciting crypto world.
+In addition to depositing cryptocurrency to the platform, BTSE Exchange also lets you deposit fiat currency, through both wire transfer and credit or debit card.
+Accordingly, this platform qualifies as an “entry-level exchange”, making it an exchange where new crypto investors can start their journey into the exciting crypto world.

 Why do so many exchanges not allow US citizens to open accounts with them?
 The answer has only three letters.
 S, E and C (the Securities Exchange Commission).
 The reason the SEC is so scary is because the US does not allow foreign companies to solicit US investors, unless those foreign companies are also registered in the US (with the SEC).
 If foreign companies solicit US investors anyway, the SEC can sue them.
 There are many examples of when the SEC has sued crypto exchanges, one of which being when they sued EtherDelta for operating an unregistered exchange.
 Another example was when they sued Bitfinex and claimed that the stablecoin Tether (USDT) was misleading investors.
 It is very likely that more cases will follow.